Surface Water Grants

 If you are thinking about applying for a grant, contact your local lake, streams or AIS biologist as early as possible.

-Every applicant* must submit a project pre-proposal to their regional biologist and environmental grants specialist by September 2.
+Every applicant* must submit a project pre-proposal to DNRSurfaceWaterGrants@Wisconsin.gov by September 2.
 The pre-proposal is essentially a draft of sections 1, 2, 5 and 8 of the surface water grant application (Form 8700-284).
 Applicants should do their best to provide project information using the information they have available at that time.

 Your local biologist will review your pre-application; you may be required to attend a pre-application scoping meeting prior to the final application deadline on November 1.

-*If you are a returning Clean Boats, Clean Waters or Healthy Lakes & Rivers applicant, you are not required to submit a pre-proposal.
+*If you are a returning Clean Boats, Clean Waters, Healthy Lakes & Rivers, or Lake Monitoring & Protection Network applicant, you are not required to submit a pre-proposal.

 The Surface Water Grant Program supports surface water management from start to finish.
 Whether your organization is looking for help with outreach, data collection, planning, project design or implementation, we have a grant to help you.
 Your regional lake, streams or AIS biologist can help determine which program(s) might be best for your project.